Lepton and photon energy scale and resolution corrections based on the minimization of an analytical likelihood: IJazZ2.0: Introduction

 The core of the method consists of describing the smearing effects using an analytical approach, enabling the construction of a fully analytic likelihood.
 Automatic differentiation techniques~\cite{autodiff} are then used to efficiently compute exact gradients with respect to all calibration parameters.

 This method is implemented in a software tool named \ijazz\ (I Just AnalyZe the Z), which is freely available via a PyPI distribution~\cite{ijazz} and is described in section~\ref{sec:sas}.
 The treatment of statistical uncertainties arising from the finite size of the simulated \dyee sample is discussed in section~\ref{sec:mc_uncertainty}.
-Additional considerations related to energy-response linearity are presented in section~\ref{sec:linearity}, and the extension of the method to photon energy-scale measurements using \dymmg\ decays is described in section~\ref{sec:method_mmg}.
+Additional considerations related to energy-response linearity are presented in section~\ref{sec:linearity}, and a validation of the method with real LHC data is provided in section~\ref{sec:validation}.
+An extension of the method to photon energy-scale measurements using \dymmg\ decays is proposed in section~\ref{sec:method_mmg}.